 As a part of the Natural Resource Management program, any location-based information is stored in a SQL Server-Based SDE Enterprise Geo-database by ESRI.
 This includes layers such as vegetation, telemetry study information, roads, buildings, invasive plant locations, cultural resources, and more.
 Over 150 layers are available to assist in mapping and planning.
 As management is conducted, efforts are made to include a GIS component in all management and monitoring activities.
-Global Positioning System (GPS) units are available at a variety of accuracy levels to map and plot locations.
 Project locations and management activities are recorded for future use and analysis.
 Metadata (the "data about data") should also be recorded for future reference.

-- Continue to develop and maintain GIS layers documenting natural resources. - Utilize these GIS layers to assist in mapping and planning. - Establish metadata for all data layers and new data entries
+- Continue to develop and maintain GIS layers documenting natural resources. - Utilize these GIS layers to assist in mapping and planning.